vmcbaptista/SqlBulkTools/README.md

     .ForCollection(books)
     .WithTable("Books")
     .WithSchema("Api") // Specify a schema
-    .WithBulkCopyBatchSize(4000)
-    .WithBulkCopyCommandTimeout(720) // Default is 600 seconds
-    .WithBulkCopyEnableStreaming(false)
-    .WithBulkCopyNotifyAfter(300)
+    .WithBulkCopySettings(new BulkCopySettings()
+    {
+      BatchSize = 5000,
-    .WithSqlCommandTimeout(720) // Default is 600 seconds
+      BulkCopyTimeout = 720, // Default is 600 seconds
-    .WithSqlBulkCopyOptions(SqlBulkCopyOptions.TableLock)
+      EnableStreaming = true,
+      SqlBulkCopyOptions = SqlBulkCopyOptions.TableLock
+    })
     .AddColumn(x =>  // ........

-/* SqlBulkTools gives you the ability to disable all or selected non-clustered indexes during the transaction.
+/* SqlBulkTools gives you the ability to disable all non-clustered indexes during the transaction.
 Indexes are rebuilt once the transaction is completed.
 If at any time during the transaction an exception arises, the transaction is safely rolled back and indexes revert to their initial state. */